BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 - In the image on the left, we can see that the body does not clip through.
 On the right, we see that the cloth mesh does clip through the original mesh.
 [![nobodyclipping](https://tinypic.host/images/2025/05/25/nobodyclipping.md.png)](https://tinypic.host/image/nobodyclipping.3Yo0PE) [![meshclipping](https://tinypic.host/images/2025/05/25/meshclipping.md.png)](https://tinypic.host/image/meshclipping.3Yo6M5)

-The cloth mesh is ready to vertex paint!
+The cloth mesh is ready to vertex paint.

 ### Create a new plane method